ericpante/bioinfo/exam.md

 ## Exercice 2.

-Use the cleaned data from exercise 1 to run ipyrad.
-Install ipyrad and dependencies. create a `params` file for SE sdRAD reads obtained using Pst1.
-Construct a catalog of loci that are match the following conditions (...).
+Use the cleaned data from exercise 1 to run `ipyrad`.
+Install `ipyrad` and dependencies.
+Create a `params` file for SE sdRAD reads obtained using Pst1.
+Construct a catalog of loci that match the following conditions (...).
 Explain the why the number of recruited loci differs among the parameter values used for depth of coverage and percent similarity.